 Cocktails don’t come much easier than this one, which has been around since the late 1930s.
 A lot of recipes suggest equal parts, but you’re better off starting with two ounces of scotch and a half ounce of Drambuie, tinkering until you find your personal ratio.
 No matter how you drink it, you’ll be channeling the Rat Pack in no time.

-For the 2016 NFL season, we had a bartender from each NFL team's hometown provide the perfect cocktail to represent their team.
+For football season, we had a bartender from each NFL team's hometown provide the perfect cocktail to represent their team.
 Hastings Cameron, a bartender at several Madison, Wisc., bars, including Imaginary Bar, describes this cocktail tribute to the Green Bay Packers as a “perverse Shamrock shake,” in which the mint and fennel of Strega are fortified by similar notes in gin from Death’s Door Spirits, a Wisconsin distillery.
 “I grew up in Chicago rooting for the Packers as a little contrarian,” says Cameron.
 “As an adult, I still love blue and orange (mostly orange) but couldn’t possibly care less about the Bears, or the Cubs for that matter,” he says.
 While this drink was purely aesthetically inspired by the Packers’ team colors—“Lil Wayne didn’t need anything more than the team’s colors to inspire this,” says Cameron—it involves a pretty complex matcha foam, evidence of Cameron’s tendency toward molecular gastronomy-like bartending.The booziness of the cocktail is inspired by the ice-cold winters in Wisconsin.
 “Drink builds tend to swell in volume the farther north we get from Madison.
 The 2.5 ounces of 80-plus-proof booze is a nod to that cultural imperative,” he says.

-For the 2016 NFL season, we had a bartender from each NFL team's hometown provide the perfect cocktail to represent their team.
+For football season, we had a bartender from each NFL team's hometown provide the perfect cocktail to represent their team.
 “The D line and the linebackers are the strongest group in the Ram's current lineup,” says John Coltharp, the head bartender at Los Angeles’ Seven Grand.
 “This stiff cocktail is a tribute to those seven players; it also features the earthy flavors the Rams want the opposing running back to experience when they shove his face into the ground.”

-For the 2016 NFL season, we had a bartender from each NFL team's hometown provide the perfect cocktail to represent their team.“With 2.5 ounces of liquor, this is the perfect cocktail for an Oakland Raiders fan,” says bartender Martin Delgado of Prizefighter in Emeryville, Calif.
+For football season, we had a bartender from each NFL team's hometown provide the perfect cocktail to represent their team.“With 2.5 ounces of liquor, this is the perfect cocktail for an Oakland Raiders fan,” says bartender Martin Delgado of Prizefighter in Emeryville, Calif.
 “Bold and strong while pleasantly refreshing, that is always my take away from a Raiders tailgate and a Raiders win.
 And as we are the Raiders, rum was without question the base spirit!
 Go, Raiders!”